matrix-org/purple-matrix/README.md

 make
 sudo make install
 ```

+If you do not have root access, you can simply copy `libmatrix.so` into
+`~/.purple/plugins`.

 You will then need to restart Pidgin, after which you should be able to add a
 'Matrix' account.